Yondani Butt

-Yondani Chak Cheung Butt (January 13, 1945 - August 28, 2014) was an orchestral conductor.
-He was born in Macao of Chinese parentage.
-He studied music at Indiana University and the University of Michigan.
+Yondani Chak Cheung Butt (January 13, 1945 – August 28, 2014) was an orchestral conductor.
+He was born in Macau of Chinese parentage.
+He studied music at Indiana University Bloomington and the University of Michigan.
 He also had a PhD in chemistry, on which subject he has published numerous research papers, particularly on polyene photochemistry.
-He studied conducting with Wolfgang Vacano (1906-1985) at Indiana University, majoring in chemistry.
-He continued to study conducting with Josef Blatt (1906-1999) at the University of Michigan while pursuing his chemistry degree.
+He studied conducting with Wolfgang Vacano (1906–1985) at Indiana University, majoring in chemistry.
+He continued to study conducting with Josef Blatt (1906–1999) at the University of Michigan while pursuing his chemistry degree.